kamibababa/mix-fpga/mixal/fpu/Readme.md

 We use card (80 char) as input and tty (70 char) as output.
 So we won't see corrupted card input due to USB delay.

 ### progress
-Up to now FMUL works!
-It executes in 9u as required by Knuth (compare TAOCP Vol. 2)
+Up to now FADD,FSUB and FMUL work!
+The timings are: 4u, 4u and 9u as required by Knuth (compare TAOCP Vol. 2)

 ### Testing the FPU

-#### fpu.mixasm
+#### fpu_a.mixal, fpu_s.mixal, fpu_m.mixal
-This is the assembler programm to test the hardware fpu.
-It reads testvectors containing two operands a and b.
-Then it calculates a*b twice.
-First with assembler routing according to Knuth.
+This are the assembler programs to test the hardware fpu.
+They read testvectors containing two operands a and b.
+Then they calculate a+b,a-b or a*b twice.
+First with assembler routine according to Knuth TAOCP Vol. 2.
 Then with FPU in hardware.

-The assembler routines of floating point arithmetic need a special command `JOX`: jump if registerX is odd.
+The assembler routines of floating point arithmetic need a special command `JXO`: jump if registerX is odd.
-This is easily implemented in hardware as command JMP(7).
+This has been implemented in hardware as command JMP(7).
-While mixasm does support JMP(7) it does not support floating point arithemtic.

-**Attention**: mixasm does not support field modifier 6 on command FMUL.
-So after using assembler `mixasm -l` edit the `.mls` file, find the FMUL command and add manualy a 06 on byte 4 of command.

 #### fpu_rand.py
 The python script generates testvectors composed of two randomly  generated floating point numbers a and b.